 The purpose of data collection is to monitor performance, identify growth areas, and monitor the effectiveness of interventions.
+Data must be systematically aggregated and analyzed to become actionable information.
+Data is used for clinical decision-making, organizational decision-making (e.g., strategic planning and day-to-day operations), and is the basis for identifying performance improvement projects.
 A description of the measure is written and may include, but is not limited to the following: